LagoJournal/Claudy/app/README.md

 # Claudy — Flutter App 😶‍🌫️

-### The Android launcher that puts Claudy brains on your home.
+### The Android launcher that puts Claude brains on your home screen.

 <br/>